JRWu/2212-Weather-Application/README.md

 To watch a demonstration of the functionality and usages of the program, please refer to (https://www.youtube.com/watch?v=ecljewhwg7w)

 ## Documentation
-The javadoc can be accessed
+The javadoc can be accessed at https://github.com/UWO-2212-W2015/team6/tree/master/doc/javadoc